kasemir/org.csstudio.display.builder/Readme.md

 i.e. the `org.csstudio.opibuilder.*` code in
 https://github.com/ControlSystemStudio/cs-studio.

-Goal is to provide the same functionality, including read-compatibility with existing *.opi files and similar "look", with improvements:
+Goal: Very similar functionality and "look", ability to read existing *.opi files, with improvements:

  * Model loads in background threads.
    Opening a new display will no longer result in user interface freeze,